MatthewMiller523/ECG/README.md

 The project performs DL-based signal processing on ECG data from Physionet (ptb xl[1]).
 The initial analysis is unsupervised learning.
 Information from unsupervised learning such as key features and structures are used in supervised learning to implement classification, analysis, etc.

 Currently ECG is a github repository.
-For now, a pull request will suffice.
+For now, a pull request will suffice for an install manager.

 Change settings in 'settings.toml', which should be in the same directory as main.py.
 Run main.py to execute the project.

+Ensure root directory is ECG_project0 not just ECG

 Where N is the iteration number: